Autism and ADHD assessments

 Important information

-• If there is a clinical indication that we will need additional interview hours to complete the assessment, there is an additional charge (billed at $220 per hour).
-This may be required if you have a more complex presentation or we have to consider many differential diagnoses.
+If there is a clinical indication that we will need additional interview hours to complete the assessment, there is an additional charge (billed at $240 per hour).
+I have already built some buffer time into the estimated assessment time to account for differential diagnoses and assessing the impact of trauma (if applicable).
+Time additional to this may be required if you have a more complex presentation or we have to consider many differential diagnoses.
 You will be notified if this may be the case.
 These extra hours ensure I complete a thorough and accurate assessment.

-• The initial deposit of $200 is non-refundable if you cancel your first appointment with less than 2 business days notice, or if you decide to end the assessment after the first appointment.
+The initial deposit of $200 is typically non-refundable if you cancel your first appointment with less than 1 business day’s notice, or if you decide to end the assessment after the first appointment. (*As usual, just send me an email if this is you.
+We are all human, and if you have to cancel / end the assessment for financial or emergency reasons, I may be able to refund you).